 Day 12 – Bora Bora, Society Islands

-Day 13 – Taha’a (Motu Mahana), Society IslandsEmbark on your choice of exciting shore excursions today, or spend your whole day relaxing on Motu Mahana, our very own private islet.
-Enjoy swimming, snorkeling, and kayaking, or simply lounge on the beach with a chilled beverage from our floating bar.
-Les Gauguines will also be on hand to provide musical entertainment and demonstrate traditional Polynesian crafts.
-A delicious barbecue lunch is provided.
+As the day unfolds in front of you in Taha’a, where will you go?
+Exciting shore excursions await, but so does Motu Mahana, Paul Gauguin Cruises’ own private islet.
+Choose from swimming, snorkeling, kayaking, or simply lounging on the beach with a cold drink from our floating bar.
+Les Gauguines are also on hand to share musical entertainment and Polynesian crafts.

 Day 14 – Moorea, Society Islands

 Day 15 – Disembark in Papeete, Tahiti, Society Islands